Filmmakers

 Producer

-In the fall of 2019, Max left Kartemquin to freelance full-time, serving as a producer and archival researcher, producing projects from award-winning documentary filmmakers including as the Co-Producer of The Last Strike, an upcoming feature documentary on the 1981 PATCO strike from Kindling Group, and The Last Drop, a short sci-fi fiction film exploring the overlooked signs of relationship abuse.
+Since leaving Kartemquin, Max has served as a producer, fundraiser, and archival researcher on projects from award-winning documentary filmmakers including as the Co-Producer of The Last Strike, an upcoming feature documentary on the 1981 PATCO strike from Kindling Group, and The Last Drop, a short sci-fi fiction film exploring the overlooked signs of relationship abuse.

 Nyneve Minnear